r-pufky/docs/source/operating-systems/windows/10/20H2/settings/system/notifications-and-actions.rst

 Get notifications from these senders
 ************************************
-:ref:`w10-20h2-settings-system-get-notifications-from-apps` must be enabled for these per-app options to be enabled.
+:ref:`Notifications <w10-20h2-settings-system-get-notifications-from-apps>` must be enabled for
+these per-app options to be enabled.

 .. dropdown:: Notifications can be disabled on a per-app basis